East Tennessee bridge burnings: Trials and executions

 Confederate judge West H. Humphreys, citing lack of evidence, threw out many of the cases against the accused Unionists, agitating Ramsey and the Confederate military authorities.
 On November 30, Zollicoffer suspended habeas corpus and instituted martial law, implementing Benjamin's order to try the accused by court martial.
 Pro-Union attorneys John Baxter and Oliver Perry Temple provided legal defense, though they realized the accused stood little chance of acquittal, and typically had the accused read statements denouncing the court martial as illegal.

 Among the conspirators, the Lick Creek bridge burners suffered the greatest number of executions.
 Jacob Hensie and Henry Fry were both tried and hanged in sight of the railroad at Greeneville on November 30, 1861.
 Alex Haun was tried and hanged at a gallows just north of Knoxville on December 10.
 Jacob Harmon and his son, Henry, were both hanged on December 17.
 Harrison Self was tried, convicted and sentenced to hang, but was released hours before his execution after his daughter, Elizabeth, obtained a last-minute pardon from President Jefferson Davis.

 Following Benjamin's order, Unionists not directly involved in the conspiracy were imprisoned in Tuscaloosa, Alabama.
-Several died there, including Samuel Pickens, Montgomery Thornburgh, and Levi Trewhitt.
 In all, more than 150 people were arrested and jailed on suspicion of supporting the bridge burnings or inciting other acts of Union violence in East Tennessee.